-- Environmental compliance monitors were present during project activities (OCS pole foundation installation, OCS pole setting, potholing for utility location, ductbank installation, tree trimming/removal, staging area development, conduit installation, concrete demolition at station platforms, installation of OCS bridge attachments, etc.) occurring in areas that required monitoring.
-The monitoring was conducted in accordance with measures in the MMRP in an effort to minimize potential impacts on sensitive environmental resources. - Tree trimming and removal in Segment 3. - Noise and vibration monitoring also occurred during project activities, and nonhazardous soil was removed from the ROW. - Pre-construction surveys for sensitive wildlife ahead of project activities occurred to help ensure no special-status species were impacted during project activities. - Pre-construction nesting bird surveys during the nesting bird season continued (nesting bird season is defined as February 1 through August 31). - Environmentally Sensitive Area (ESA) staking and/or fencing occurred to delineate jurisdictional waterways and other potentially sensitive areas that should be
+- Environmental compliance monitors were present during project activities (OCS pole foundation installation, OCS pole setting, potholing for utility location, ductbank installation, tree trimming/removal, staging area development, conduit installation, concrete and asphalt demolition, installation of OCS bridge attachments, etc.) occurring in areas that required monitoring.
+The monitoring was conducted in accordance with measures in the MMRP in an effort to minimize potential impacts on sensitive environmental resources. - Tree trimming and removal in Segments 2, 3, and 4. - Noise and vibration monitoring also occurred during project activities, and nonhazardous soil was removed from the right of way (ROW). - Pre-construction surveys for sensitive wildlife ahead of project activities occurred to help ensure no special-status species were impacted during project activities. - Pre-construction nesting bird surveys during the nesting bird season continued (nesting bird season is defined as February 1 through August 31). - Environmentally Sensitive Area (ESA) staking and/or fencing occurred to delineate jurisdictional waterways and other potentially sensitive areas that should be avoided during upcoming construction activities, and wildlife exclusion fencing

-- avoided during upcoming construction activities, and wildlife exclusion fencing installation and monitoring occurred adjacent to portions of the alignment designated for wildlife exclusion fencing. - Silt fencing installation occurred at equipment staging areas and the TPS-2 site in accordance with the project-specific Stormwater Pollution Prevention Plan.
+- installation and monitoring occurred adjacent to portions of the alignment designated for wildlife exclusion fencing. - Silt fencing installation occurred at equipment staging areas and duct bank installation and structural concrete placement were completed at the TPS-2 site in accordance with the project-specific Stormwater Pollution Prevention Plan.

-- Environmental compliance monitors will continue to monitor project activities occurring in areas that require monitoring in an effort to minimize potential impacts on sensitive environmental resources in accordance with the MMRP. - Noise and vibration monitoring of project activities will continue to occur and nonhazardous soil will continue to be removed. - Tree trimming and removal will continue in Segments 2 and 3. - Biological surveyors will continue to conduct pre-construction surveys for sensitive wildlife species ahead of project activities. - Silt fencing installation will continue. - ESA staking will continue to occur to delineate jurisdictional waterways and other potentially sensitive areas that should be avoided during upcoming project activities. - Wildlife exclusion fencing will continue to be installed prior to upcoming construction activities adjacent to potentially suitable habitat for sensitive wildlife species. - Biological surveyors will continue surveys for nesting birds ahead of project activities occurring during the nesting bird season (February 1 through August 31).
+- Environmental compliance monitors will continue to monitor project activities occurring in areas that require monitoring in an effort to minimize potential impacts on sensitive environmental resources in accordance with the MMRP. - Noise and vibration monitoring of project activities will continue to occur and nonhazardous soil will continue to be removed. - Tree trimming and removal will continue in Segments 2, 3, and 4. - Biological surveyors will continue to conduct pre-construction surveys for sensitive wildlife species ahead of project activities. - · Silt fencing installation will continue. - ESA staking will continue to occur to delineate jurisdictional waterways and other potentially sensitive areas that should be avoided during upcoming project activities. - Wildlife exclusion fencing will continue to be installed prior to upcoming construction activities adjacent to potentially suitable habitat for sensitive wildlife species.